 Our Marriage Intensives are a unique opportunity to pause and reset.
 Recharge and reassess.
 Develop a deeper appreciation for what brought you together and what's keeping you apart.
 And bring back the energy.

 At Couples Therapy Inc, our unparalleled professional couples therapy team work one-on-one with a single couple over the two and one-half day marriage therapy intensive.
 This private, highly-focused environment helps couples not only learn new science-based couples communications strategies, but begin to apply and rehearse this training using real issues that are dear to them both.

 Our carefully-researched approach produces not only initial breakthroughs, but when practiced at home, can result in long-term change.
 This marriage intensive is based on over 40 years of research on couples by the Gottman Institute.
 This practical knowledge provides the essential tools to improve your marriage long-term.

 Reach out and call us to learn more about these unique marriage intensives.
-Our Clinical Intake Coordinator, Daniel Dashnaw, MS, MA, MFT, is standing by to help you to understand how we might help.
+Our Clinical Intake Coordinator, Cindy Tervalon, M.Ed., is standing by to help you to understand how we might help.
 Call him at 844-926-8753.
-Or email Ted, our Operations Manager at [email protected] for more details.
+Or email Cindy at [email protected] for more details.